What’s an Internal Family Systems (IFS) Session Look Like?

 Some people experience IFS as deeply spiritual, while others experience it as a grounded psychological model.
 Both can be true.

-For some, the qualities IFS describes as Self - calm, compassion, clarity, connectedness, may feel linked to spiritual experience or inner wisdom.
+For some, the qualities IFS describes as Self such as calm, compassion, clarity, connectedness, may feel linked to spiritual experience or inner wisdom.
 People may understand parts work through the lens of their own faith, contemplative practice, cultural worldview or sense of something sacred.

 For others, IFS feels much less abstract.
 It may simply feel like a practical and compassionate way of understanding the mind, emotions and protective patterns.
 Neither way of relating to it is more “right.”